elpheria/go-handbook/Microservice Development.md

 You can then add the `tools` directory to your project with `git add tools .gitmodules`.

-If there's a need for you to update a submodule while developing your microservice, make sure you cd into the ```tools``` directory, add and commit those changes there, go back to root directory, commit a Subproject change there and do a push to contrib like this:
+If there's a need for you to update a submodule while developing your microservice, make sure you do the following:
+* cd into the ```tools``` directory
+* checkout to master
+* add and commit those changes there
+* go back to root directory
+* commit a Subproject change there and do a push to contrib like this:

 ```git push --recurse-submodules=on-demand```